 Creative Communities Scheme

-Information relating to the COVID-19 lockdown
+Information relating to the COVID-19 pandemic

 This means all projects scheduled for the next two months will not receive funding at this time.
 We encourage applicants to the current round to reschedule to later in the year or early next year.
 Applicants will need to let us know the new timeframe of their project.